-Academic researchers have usurped and appropriated the term “evidence-based” to refer to a group of therapies conducted according to step-by-step instruction manuals (“manualized” therapies).
-The other things these therapies have in common are that they are typically brief, highly structured, and almost exclusively identified with CBT.
+Academic researchers have usurped and appropriated the term “evidence based” to refer to a group of therapies conducted according to instruction manuals (“manualized” therapies).
+The other things these therapies have in common are that they are typically brief, highly scripted, and almost exclusively identified with CBT.
 The term “evidence-based therapy” is also, de facto, a code word for “not psychodynamic.”

 Some explanation is in order, since this is not how things are usually portrayed in textbooks or college classrooms.
 In past decades, most psychotherapists practiced psychodynamic therapy or were strongly influenced by psychodynamic thought.
 Psychodynamic therapies aim at enhancing self-knowledge in the context of a deeply personal relationship between therapist and patient.

 Psychodynamic or psychoanalytic clinicians in the old days were not especially supportive of empirical outcome research.
 Many believed that therapy required a level of privacy that precluded independent observation.
 Many also believed that research could not measure crucial treatment benefits like self-awareness, freedom from inner constraints, or more intimate relationships.
 In contrast, academic researchers routinely conducted controlled research trials comparing manualized CBT to control groups.
 These manualized forms of CBT were therefore termed “empirically validated” (the preferred term later morphed into “empirically supported” and most recently, “evidence based”).